Disability discrimination in school

 The law covering discrimination is the Equality Act 2010.
 This is a consolidation of previous legislation, including the Disability Discrimination Act.
 As well as disability, the Equality Act also covers discrimination relating to other 'protected characteristics', such as race and sex.

 The Equality Act applies to England, Wales and Scotland, with a few differences in each nation, mainly in how you can challenge discrimination.
 The Equality Act does not apply to Northern Ireland, which has separate legislation.
-For more information about rights in Northern Ireland, see the website of the Equality Commission for Northern Ireland
+For more information about rights in Northern Ireland, see the website of the Equality Commission for Northern Ireland, or the Childen's Law Centre.

 The Equality Act applies to: